Faculties and Schools

 - Speech and language therapy

-The Faculty of Science and Engineering comprises the following Schools:
+The Faculty of Science and Engineering comprises the following Schools and Departments:

 The Faculty of Humanities is made up of five academic Schools: